Anatomically-Controllable Medical Image Generation with Segmentation-Guided Diffusion Models: Experiments

-\paragraph{Training, Architecture and Implementational Details} All images are resized to $256\times 256$ and normalized to $[0, 255]$.
-We use a UNet architecture \cite{ronneberger2015u} for the denoising model $\epsilon_\theta$, modified to take two channels (image and mask) as input; see Appendix \ref{app:ourmodel} for additional training and architecture details.
+All images are resized to $256\times 256$ and normalized to $[0, 255]$.
+We use a UNet architecture \cite{ronneberger2015u} for the denoising model $\epsilon_\theta$, modified to take two channels (image and mask) as input; see Appendix A for additional training and architecture details.